You can activate Studio using a Community license or an Enterprise license.

 - Attended - UiPath Studio is used with an Attended license, which means that the user can only run or debug processes, and not edit workflows.

-- RPA Developer / Citizen Developer / RPA Developer Pro- UiPath Studio is licensed with its native type of license, which means that the user can run, modify, and debug processes.
+- Automation Developer / Citizen Developer - UiPath Studio is licensed with its native type of license, which means that the user can run, modify, and debug processes.
+Studio can also be licensed with RPA Developer, RPA Developer Pro, and Test Developer Pro licenses available in versions prior to 2021.10.

 - Non-Production - UiPath Studio is used with a Non-Production license, meaning that the user can troubleshoot workflows.